Worktrees

 Linked worktree as content source

-The following Antora extension will detect when the url
+The following extension detects when the url

 'use strict'